awkim2/System-Programming/hw0.md

 Program arguments, environment variables, and working with character arrays (strings)

 1. What are two ways to find the length of `argv`?
+	Print the argc or using for loop to count the number of argv

 2. What does `argv[0]` represent?
+	Program name
 3. Where are the pointers to environment variables stored (on the stack, the heap, somewhere else)?
+	They are located somewhere else and we can use extern to use them
 4. On a machine where pointers are 8 bytes, and with the following code:

     ``` c